Honda Oil Dilution

 Another good tip when it comes to Honda oil dilution is to take your car more often on longer trips.
 This will guarantee that the engine heats up well and also performs as it should.

-Still, pay a visit to your local Honda dealership and see what they have to tell on this topic and whether or not you are eligible to participate in this service of theirs that involves updating the software to help fight this problem of Honda oil dilution.
+Still, pay a visit to your local Honda dealership and see what they have to say on this topic and whether or not you are eligible to participate in this service of theirs that involves updating the software to help fight this problem of Honda oil dilution.
 This would be your best bet.

 We learned more about the Honda oil dilution.
 Now let’s discuss some other problems that this engine has.
 And frankly, there are a few of them that are worth mentioning.